doublerobotics/d3-sdk/README.md

 ## Documentation

+### Core Knowledge

 - [API](docs/API.md) lists all commands and events.
-- [Release Notes](RELEASE%20NOTES.md) shows the history of new features.
 - [Communication](docs/Communication.md) describes the command and event JSON packet structures.
-- [Console and Ubuntu Desktop](docs/Console%20and%20Ubuntu%20Desktop.md) describes how to access Ubuntu in standard ways.
 - [Developer Mode](docs/Developer%20Mode.md) describes entering and exiting developer mode.
 - [Glossary](docs/Glossary.md) describes key terms used throughout this documentation.
+- [Release Notes](RELEASE%20NOTES.md) shows the history of new features.
+- [Sidebar Apps](docs/Sidebar%20Apps.md) discusses In-Call Sidebar Apps.

+### System Configuration

+- [Console and Ubuntu Desktop](docs/Console%20and%20Ubuntu%20Desktop.md) describes how to access Ubuntu in standard ways.
 - [Security](docs/Security.md) discusses security measures and how to maintain security when deploying.
-- [Sidebar Apps](docs/Sidebar%20Apps.md) discusses In-Call Sidebar Apps.
 - [Software Updates](docs/Software%20Updates.md) discusses installing software and updating the D3 software.
 - [Startup](docs/Startup.md) describes how to customize what runs on boot.
 - [USB Drive](docs/USB%20Drive.md) shows how to set up a USB flash drive for writing and executing code.